-Parish Share is one of the first calls on a parish's funds because it meets the cost of paid clergy (apart from parish expenses) and the parish's contribution to the other costs of the Church of England.
-The Parish Share is initially set for each deanery and is split nominally into two parts - the Ministry Fund, and the Shared Services Fund.
+Parish Share is one of the first calls on the funds of a parish because it meets the cost of paid clergy (apart from parish expenses) and the parish's contribution to the other costs of the diocese.
+The Parish Share is split nominally into two parts - Ministry costs and Shared costs.